dollkirk/Learning_Journal/Learning_Journal.md

 I realised that the target points were being set in the "Start()" function.
 This meant I needed to set them again when the state changes back to "AIEnemyState".
 Therefore, i put the target transforms into this trigger function as shown below:

 ![Screenshot 2023-02-21 104735](https://user-images.githubusercontent.com/114989045/220324503-e6213ba9-295a-4ce1-8896-79330eb32d8f.png)

+## Component Package Three - Reset Area/Companions

+#### PROBLEM:
+I created a script called "ResetArea" that created an array and destroyed each object in that array when the player object collides with the area collider.
+I tried to use "Length" to find the maximum amount of objects in the array and to then destroy the objects by doing "Destroy(gameObjects[max])".
+However, this just destroyed the gameobject in the last position of the array.

+#### SOLUTION: